tfij/graph-database-course/Graph traversing/task4 - loops/task.md

 In the previous task, you write a function that returns friends of friends.
 Now we will refactor that function and reducing code duplication.

-Gremlin provides loops by `repete` step.
+Gremlin provides loops by `repeat` step.
-`repete` takes nested traverse as an argument, e.g.
+`repeat` takes nested traverse as an argument, e.g.

 ```
 g().V()